-Options: Any parameter accessible to the CHANGE and SET commands.
+Options: Any parameter accessible to the CHANGE and SET commands can be inspected using the DESCRIBE command.

 Description: The DESCRIBE command returns information about EXAMS' input data and control parameters.
 All variables whose values can be altered using the CHANGE and SET commands can be inspected by the DESCRIBE command.
-The information returned by DESCRIBE includes the data type (real, integer, character), dimensionality (scalar, vector, matrix (2-dimensional), table (3-dimensional matrix)) and the maximum size that can be STOREd in the UDB (file "EXAMS.DAF") of the version of EXAMS in use.
-When a SET or CHANGE command fails, the DESCRIBE command can help diagnose the problem by indicating the structure and dimensionality of the variable.
+The information returned by DESCRIBE includes the data type (real, integer, character), dimensionality (scalar, vector, matrix (2-dimensional), table (3-dimensional matrix)) and implemented size in the version of EXAMS in use.
+The DESCRIBE command is the first recourse when a CHANGE or SET command fails.